Skip to main content

 Run the following commands to validate the component in the stacks:

-> atmos validate component infra/vpc -s tenant1-ue2-prod
+atmos validate component vpc -s plat-ue2-prod

 Mapping public IPs on launch is not allowed in 'prod'.
 Set 'map_public_ip_on_launch' variable to 'false'